By Connie Leinbach

 Maybe that’s why he, Martin, Aaron and others play a lot of classic rock when the Ocracoke Rockers perform.

-Willis plays with them when the original bass player Clinton Garrish, Martin’s brother, isn’t available.
+Willis plays with them when the original bass player Clifton Garrish, Martin’s brother, isn’t available.

 Willis started his musical avocation with a ukulele, but when his friends needed a bass, he took the two high strings off of a guitar and had a bass.